MicrosoftDocs/architecture-center/docs/example-scenario/apps/sap-on-oracle-content.md

 ## Components

 The reference architecture describes a typical SAP production system running on Oracle database on Azure.
 The key components of the architecture are mentioned below.
 The architecture and its components can be customized based on the requirements (e.g. RPO/RTO, System Role etc.).
-The considerations associated with each of the components highlight some of customizing options and the recommendations are based on the best practises for running SAP on Oracle database on Azure.
+The considerations associated with each of the components highlight some of customizing options and the recommendations are based on the best practices for running SAP on Oracle database on Azure.

 ### SAP Presentation Layer

-The presentation layer (SAPGUI, SAP NetWeaver Business Client, Browser etc.) of the reference architecture reside in the user workstation (laptop, desktop etc.), which connects to Azure via on-premise datacentre.
+The presentation layer (SAPGUI, SAP NetWeaver Business Client, Browser etc.) of the reference architecture reside in the user workstation (laptop, desktop etc.), which connects to Azure via on-premise datacenter.
 Below are the considerations and recommendations around presentation layer of the architecture.

 #### Considerations